ossdaiict/sbg-daiict-website/README.md

 ## Installation

-> Make sure you have NodeJS and yarn installed.
+> Make sure you have NodeJS installed.

 #### 1. Clone the project: